hxlnt/nobadmemories.com/connectednes.md

 posttitle: "ConnectedNES"
 ---

-ConnectedNES is a unique open-source project released in May 2016 that wirelessly and easily connects the 8-bit NES game console to the internet with a custom "modem" you can build yourself!
+ConnectedNES is an [open-source project](https://github.com/hxlnt/connectednes) released in May 2016 that connects the 8-bit NES game console to the internet with a custom WiFi "modem" you can build yourself!
 It is currently bundled with a realtime Twitter client but has the potential to be expanded to a collaborative platform.

-## What is ConnectedNES?

 ![Loading screen](/img/connectednes1.gif)